Marormur/Website/CONTRIBUTING.md

 # 🤝 Contributing to Marvin's Portfolio Website

+> NOTE: TypeScript migration is complete.
+Prefer the TypeScript sources in `src/ts/` when adding or editing code.
+The `js/` directory contains emitted JavaScript output and legacy artifacts — edit `js/` only when fixing generated output or maintaining historical documentation.

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.

 ## 📋 Table of Contents